maarten-pennings/WordClock/README.md

  - The top of the picture shows a trace of the two signals: the signal on _board data-in_ (NewPixel 0 data-in) and the signal on _board data-out_ (NeoPixel 63 data-out, NeoPixel 64 data-in).
  - Sending the RGB data to the board takes, as before ~2ms (the wide gray rectangle in the top trace).
- - All the 3×8×64 pulses pass NeoPixel 0, but NeoPixel 64 only sees the remaining 3×8×1 pulses for itself.
-   (the small gray rectangle in the top trace).
+ - All the 3×8×64 pulses pass NeoPixel 0, but NeoPixel 64 only sees the remaining 3×8×1 pulses for itself (the small gray rectangle in the top trace).
  - The bottom of the picture shows the same trace, but zoomed in (as indicated in yellow) on the end of the trace.
- - NeoPixel 64 will be configured to G=128=0b1000000, R=64=0b0100000, B=192=0b11000000;
+ - NeoPixel 64 will be configured to G=128, R=64, B=192;
    we see those pulses pass as the last ones on data-in of NeoPixel 0.
  - This does mean that the daisy-chained NeoPixels are not one big shift register: the data of NeoPixel 64 is not shifted-in as first, but as last.
  - This is confirmed by the [WS2812B datasheet](https://cdn-shop.adafruit.com/datasheets/WS2812B.pdf):
-   _the first pixel collect initial 24bit data then sent to the internal data latch, the other data [...] sent to the next cascade pixel_
+   _the first pixel collect initial 24bit data then sent to the internal data latch, the other data [...] sent to the next cascade pixel_.
  - The pulse are passed on by NeoPixel 0 to NeoPixel 1, which passes it on to 2, etc, until they arrive on the data-in of NeoPixel 64.
  - We see that the chain of 64 NeoPixels causes a delay of 9.13µs (cyan rectangle).
  - I suspect that a NeoPixel is "activated" - starts illuminating using its new settings - once the data